JaredJomar/Projects/TampermonkeyProjects/DisneyPlus/readme.md

 - Automatically skips intros or recaps if the button is present and visible.
 - Automatically plays the next episode if the button is present and visible.
 - Automatically enables fullscreen mode when a video starts.
-- Press F2 to open the settings
+- Press F2 to open the settings dialog.
+- Press Escape to exit fullscreen mode.

 ## Usage

 - The script will automatically skip intros and recaps if the corresponding settings are enabled.
-- You can enable or disable these features through the settings dialog, which can be accessed from the Tampermonkey menu.
+- You can enable or disable these features through the settings dialog, which can be accessed from the Tampermonkey menu or by pressing F2.
 - The script will automatically play the next episode if the corresponding settings are enabled.
 - The script will automatically enable fullscreen mode when a video starts.

 ## Keyboard Shortcuts

-- No keyboard shortcuts are available for this script.
+- Press F2 to open the settings dialog.
+- Press Escape to exit fullscreen mode.

 ## Author